 – Opening hours: 9.00 am- 10.00 pm

 Yes, it’s true, you can eat salmon in Sapa.
 And it’s not a rare dish here, in fact, salmon restaurants are everywhere to be found.
-A salmon dish that worth trying the most is Salmon Hotpot, especially in freezing days.
-The fish meat comes is a heaven match with the hotpot broth with a familiar sour taste from local vegetables and herbs.
+A salmon dish that is worth trying the most is Salmon Hotpot, especially on freezing days.
+The fish meat comes in a heaven match with the hotpot broth with a familiar sour taste from local vegetables and herbs.

 – Add: 34 Cau May, Sapa